fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `azure_service_bus`: The IP address of the host machine which we use to connect to ASB via ssh
 - `host_name` (String) Field usage depends on `service` value:
 	- Service `coassemble`: Your Coassemble Hostname.
-	- Service `datadog`: Your Datadog Host name.
+	- Service `datadog`: Your Datadog host name.
 - `host_url` (String) Field usage depends on `service` value:
 	- Service `adobe_commerce`: Your Adobe Commerce host url.
 	- Service `sparkpost`: Your SparkPost host URL.